 Trio LS-77 Review

 These strange looking speakers were purchased from eBay.
 I found them when I was searching for coaxial speakers.
 I have never seen Trio LS-77 before and I did not know much about Trio brand at the time.
-I perhaps paid for them more than they were worth, but I liked the 80s look and the fact that these are really rare.
+I perhaps paid for them more than they were worth, but I liked the 80s look and the fact that these are quite rare.
 More importantly, I was really curious how these were going to sound…

 Frequency Response: 35 – 20,000Hz